sbt/sbt-avro/README.md

 # Credits

 `sbt-avro` is maintained by the [sbt Community](http://www.scala-sbt.org/release/docs/Community-Plugins.html).
-The initial code was based on a similar plugin: [`sbt-protobuf`](https://github.com/gseitz/sbt-protobuf).
+The code was based on a similar plugin: [`sbt-protoc`](https://github.com/thesamet/sbt-protoc).
 Feel free to file issues or pull requests.

 # Contributors